Download MP3 Audio Track

 IT IS TRUE, AS JOHN BUNYAN SAID, THAT HOPE MAKES US MORE LONGSUFFERING.
 When our minds and hearts are full of a vision that is exceedingly important to us, and we deeply desire to see that vision realized, we will endure whatever frustrations we may face on the path to our goal.
 If our hope is sufficiently strong, no interference or injury can break our spirit.
 Hopeful people know how to hold out.

 The word “longsuffering” means the patient endurance of wrongs or difficulties.
-Literally, it means that a person can bear a burden or suffer a hardship for a long time before giving in to discouragement or vexation.
+Literally, it means that a person can suffer a hardship or bear a burden for a long time before giving in to discouragement or vexation.
 In one sense, it is the opposite of being “short-tempered.”
 The short-tempered person has a short “fuse” — it doesn’t take much to set him off.
 In contrast, the longsuffering person can bear up under even the heaviest load for a very long time.
 When others have given up or gotten angry, the longsuffering person is still holding out.
 And he does so because he has not given up hope.

 It would be to our advantage to spend less time avoiding the hardships of life and more time learning how to endure them.
 As any sailor knows, it isn’t always possible to avoid a storm, and the storms that can’t be avoided have to be weathered.
 Just as a sailor has to ride out a storm now and then, human beings have to be longsuffering.
 Try as we may to find quick fixes, many of life’s most significant problems take a long time to be resolved.
 In the interim, while they are being resolved, patient endurance is the quality that we need.